Study Visa – How to Get a Study Visa?

 The vast majority of countries around the world offer some sort of student visa option.
-A student visa is a visa that allows you to enter a country in the name of academic study.
+A student visa is a visa that allows you to enter a country in the name of the academic study.
 You do not need a student visa for any sort of recreational education (guitar lessons, for instance), only for education that will earn credits towards a degree.

-Generally, student visas are intended for post secondary education.
+Generally, student visas are intended for post-secondary education.
 This means colleges, universities.
 Many exchange students in high school or earlier find themselves needing to obtain a different type of visa, typically a visa allowing for temporary residence.

 You may have already obtained a visitor visa, perhaps to tour a university you were considering attending, but before you begin studying, you absolutely need to attain a study visa.
 Most countries will not allow you to attend an institute of higher learning without one.
 It varies from country to country, some places are more flexible than others, but the key factor is generally going to be whether or not you are earning credits towards an academic degree.